PennLINC/qsirecon/docs/models/mapmri.rst

 is Gaussian) and high apparent diffusivity, which could mask or dilute the tissue's NG and RTOP values (see also
 `DIPY documentation <https://docs.dipy.org/stable/examples_built/reconstruction/reconst_mapmri.html>`_).
-In practice, this means that areas near ventricles or subarachnoid spaces might exhibit artifactual differences.
-Some pipelines include a CSF compartment fit or threshold (e.g., using MAP-MRI in conjunction with free-water elimination) to address this.
-Users should be aware that partial volume with free fluid lowers RTOP and NG, whereas partial volume with crossing fibers or GM/WM mix can affect PA and directional metrics.
-Adequate resolution and possibly tissue segmentation should be considered when interpreting maps in periphery regions.

 **Comparison with Other Models**: Another caveat is how MAP-MRI metrics relate to more familiar diffusion metrics.
 There is often moderate correlation between